 Data to be Shared: Data shared will be used to evaluate individual as well as population progress, track utilization and cost over time, track universal and variant metric progress, facilitate care coordination, improve the quality of care, and improve access to care.
 Four major spheres of data will be shared: eligibility, health, behavioral health (including mental health and substance use), and social services (including utilization of county services and community-based social services such as housing).
 Health and behavioral health outcomes (and other performance and process metrics) will be measured to evaluate the project impact.
+Data regarding services provided through the recuperative care program (i.e., services provided while at the center, 90-day readmission rates); services provided at the Outreach Care Pod community events and new client engagement numbers will be shared among WPC staff and partner organizations through the WPC Collaborative.

-In accordance with state and federal law and Exhibit A: HIPAA Business Associate Addendum, only VCHCA departments' staff responsible for participant care (primary care, hospitals, behavioral health, and public health), VCHSA, and contracted health care/behavioral health partners will have access to PHI information.
-Year 4 and 5 data sharing expansion phases will enable the project to share data with health care networks outside of VCHCA.
+In accordance with state and federal law and Exhibit A: HIPAA Business Associate Addendum, only VCHCA departments' staff responsible for participant care (primary care, hospitals, behavioral health, and public health), VCHSA, and contracted health care/behavioral health partners will have access to PHI information though additional IT development for sharing beyond the VCHCA network.
+This data sharing will begin in Year 2 with expansion funds for recuperative care, Outreach Care Pods, and community events with partnering agencies.
+Year 3, 4 and 5 data sharing expansion phases will enable the project to share data with health care networks outside of VCHCA.
 The DCHS reporting variables, including utilization, cost, and outcomes, will be shared by all systems to the WPC data warehouse (see Section 4.1).
 Data to be shared (between approved persons and according to regulations) include: participant characteristics/basic information, assessments, care plan information with updated pertinent results and medications, utilization data including cost and units of service, referral information, health outcomes, Data to be shared with community partners include: participant names, referral information, utilization of resource data, and outcome of service, such as a housed participant, involvement in support groups, completion of employment training, etc. In addition, the communication plan will ensure that all participating entities in the collaboration are provided population health information to keep them aware of ongoing project progress (see Section 2.2).